-The Superintendent or his/her designee may assign District personnel to provide assistance during an emergency, including assistance in maintaining necessary school and District operations.
+The Superintendent or his/her designee may assign District personnel to provide assistance during an emergency, including assistance in maintaining necessary school

 F. System for Informing all Educational Agencies within the Poughkeepsie City School District of a Disaster or Emergency.